-- (i) Reinstatements are for students who have completed an exemption by showing proof of other equivalent health insurance and now wish to reinstate themselves into the Student Health Insurance Plan.
+- (i) Reinstatements are for students who have completed a waiver by showing proof of other ACA compliant health insurance and now wish to reinstate themselves into the Student Health Insurance Plan.
 Reinstatements must be done in person.
-No forms are on the Student Insurance Office's Web site.
+No forms are available on the Student Health Insurance website.
 There are two ways to reinstate: - (1) Change of Status Reinstatement.
-Students who are in an exempt status from the Student Health Insurance Plan and want to be reinstated to the plan may apply by providing proof of loss of other insurance; i.e., notice of termination of insurance from the insurance company or employer.
-This must be done within sixty-three (63) days of such loss of other insurance.
+Students who are in opted-out status from the Student Health Insurance Plan and want to be reinstated to the plan may apply by providing proof of loss of other insurance; i.e., notice of termination of insurance from the insurance company or employer.
+This must be done within 63 days of such loss of other insurance.
 Enrollment is guaranteed with coverage effective on the date of application or date of termination of other insurance, whichever is later.
 Students must be registered for the semester they wish to reinstate, and they must be eligible to be assessed the fee.
 Change of status reinstatement can be done throughout the semester, based on the termination of your other health insurance.
-The full semester fee will be charged.
-This type of reinstatement does not have a pre-existing condition limitation. - (2) Open Enrollment Reinstatement.
-Students who are in an exempt status from the Student Health Insurance Plan, and have not lost or will not lose (in the next 63 days) their other insurance or if it has been more than sixty-three (63) days from loss of other health insurance, and who want to be reinstated to the plan MUST apply during the Insurance Enrollment Change Period for the semester they wish to reinstate and they must be eligible to be assessed the fee.
-A twelve (12) month pre-existing condition is applied to all Open Enrollment Reinstatements.
+The full semester fee will be charged. - (2) Enrollment/Change Reinstatement.
+Students who are in opted-out status from the Student Health Insurance Plan, and who want to be reinstated to the plan, MUST apply during the Insurance Enrollment /Change Period for the semester they wish to reinstate.
+They must be registered for the semester they wish to reinstate, and they must be eligible to be assessed the fee.